-I was interviewed by Kaihan Krippendorff who wrote, “Hide a Dagger Behind a Smile”.
-He interviewed me about how I was able to go into the insurance industry and look out the competition.
+I was interviewed by Kaihan Krippendorff, who wrote, Hide a Dagger Behind a Smile.
+He interviewed me about how I was able to go into the insurance industry and lock out the competition.
 This book was a big seller and well written.
 I hope this chapter below will help you lock out your competition!

 To this end, I’ve developed six red flags or indicators which explain where current problems may be hiding and where future issues are likely to emerge.
 Let’s go through each of them:

 Amazingly, most restaurants don’t have any accounting system at all.
 When I ask my clients questions like , “What are your food, liquor, and labor costs?”
 I get the thousand mile stare.
 When I ask them for printed copies of basic financial statements (such as profit and loss, balance sheet or cash flow), they have no idea what I’m talking about.
 Since you can’t manage what you can’t count, a restaurant without any of these three financial statements is set up for failure, or, at the very least, a loss of a lot of money and I would consider “flying blind”.
 The most common problem I see is the owner of the restaurant thinking their accountant is doing the financial statements when actually they are only doing the taxes.

 What do the numbers mean?